• Skip to primary navigation

 DIY Discovery Box for Baby

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

-I have been looking forward to sharing more baby activity related posts since having my second baby, little Ben.
+I have been looking forward to sharing more baby activity-related posts since having my second baby, little Ben.
 Today I am sharing one of the first little things I have made for him, a DIY discovery box for baby.

 This activity was inspired by reading through the books Begin with a Blanket and Simple Play books by a fellow therapy mom blogger, Rachel at Can Do Kiddo.
 You can find out more on her books at the end of this tutorial.